vrahli/NuprlInCoq/README.md

 More information can be found on our [NuprlInCoq website](http://www.nuprl.org/html/Nuprl2Coq/).
-Feel free to send questions to the authors (preferably to Vincent) or to nuprl@cs.cornell.edu.
+Feel free to send questions to the authors (preferably to Vincent).

 KEYWORDS